toddledev/documentation/docs/05-the-editor/01-overview/index.md

     - **[Element panel](/the-editor/element-panel)**: Specific settings and configuration of the selected element

 ## Left panel
-Click the toddle logo in the top left corner to navigate back to project details, organization members, projects or the dashboard.
+Click the Nordcraft logo in the top left corner to navigate back to project details, organization members, projects or the dashboard.

 The [element tree](/the-editor/element-tree) appears by default in the left panel.
 Use the icon buttons on the left sidebar to switch between:
 - [Project sidebar](/the-editor/project-sidebar)